 The master classes have been designed specifically for women who want to do their own makeup for their wedding, as they might be getting married abroad or want something fun to do as part of a hen party package.
 Our next master class will be held at The Wedding Gallery on December 12th

 To date what would you say is the proudest moment of your career and do you have any further goals that you are keen to achieve?

 Providing a team of Makeup Artists for Nicky Clarke in Antibes was a proud moment and I now represent him for weddings as a result, so if you would like to get involved ladies, let me know!
 One day, I would really like the opportunity to interview Bobbi Brown.

-Instagram and Pinterest is where it’s at for inspiration, that and attending Bridal Fashion Week in London and Barcelona.
-In terms of role model Makeup Artists, clearly Bobbi Brown herself, Hannah Martin and Lisa Eldridge.
+Instagram and Pinterest are where it’s at for inspiration, and attending Bridal Fashion Week in London and Barcelona.
+In terms of role model Makeup Artists, clearly Bobbi Brown herself, Hannah Martin, and Lisa Eldridge.

-- What would be your top five makeup/hair beauty tips to brides-to-be:
+- What would be your top five makeup/hair beauty tips for brides-to-be:

 - Always have a hair and makeup trial, and take a white or ivory top with you

 - Take reference shots with you and be clear in the look you want to achieve

 - Be realistic with your chosen hairstyle, taking into consideration your hair type

 - Don’t even think about hair and makeup until you have your dress!